Last updated on 16 September 2020 at 17:15

-We are pleased to announce that the Library will now reopen on Monday 10th August 2020.
+We are pleased to announce that the Library reopened on Monday 10th August 2020.
 Here are the full details of the service available, and guidelines for safe use.
 The team has been working hard to ensure everything is ready for safe use of the space and is looking forward to welcoming you.

 Library reopening FAQs

 Access to the Library is available from Monday 10th August.
 Opening hours for the remainder of the summer vacation will be 8.30am-5:00pm, Monday-Friday only.

 The 24/7 Computer Suite will not be open for 24 hours a day.
 It will be open for the same hours as the Main Library.

 From Monday 21st September, opening hours will be: